 A. A broker non-vote occurs when shares held by a broker are not voted with respect to a particular proposal because the broker does not have discretionary authority to vote on the matter and has not received voting instructions from its clients.
 If your broker holds your shares in its name and you do not instruct your broker how to vote, your broker will only have discretion to vote your shares on "routine" matters.
 Where a proposal is not "routine," a broker who has not received instructions from its clients does not have discretion to vote its clients' uninstructed shares on that proposal.
-At the 2021 Annual Meeting, only Proposal No. 2 (Ratification of the Audit Committee's selection of the Company's independent registered public accounting firm) is considered a routine matter.
-Your broker will therefore not have discretion to vote on Proposal No. 1 (Election of Directors) or Proposal No. 3 (Stock Plan Amendment), which are "non-routine" matters, absent direction from you, and such broker non-votes will have no effect on the approval of these proposals.
+At the 2022 Annual Meeting, only Proposal No. 2 (Ratification of the Audit Committee's selection of the Company's independent registered public accounting firm) is considered a routine matter.
+Your broker will therefore not have discretion to vote on Proposal No. 1 (Election of Directors) or Proposal No. 3 (Stock Plan Amendment), which are "non-routine" matters, absent direction from you, and such broker non-votes will have no effect with respect to Proposal No. 1 and be considered a vote against Proposal No. 3.

-Still, as there is at least one "routine" matter up for consideration at the 2021 Annual Meeting, broker non-votes will be counted towards determining whether or not a quorum is present.
+Still, as there is at least one "routine" matter up for consideration at the 2022 Annual Meeting, broker non-votes will be counted towards determining whether or not a quorum is present.